M-1 Student Visa Application Guide for U.S. Vocational Programs

 Visa Options for Accompanying Relatives

-The M-1 visa holders are allowed to apply for a visa that will enable them to accompany their immediate family members, known as an M-2 visa.
-However, it is important to highlight that M-2 dependents are not allowed to engage in employment within the United States.
+M-1 visa holders can apply for an M-2 visa to bring their immediate family members.
+However, M-2 dependents cannot engage in employment within the United States.

 Eligibility Criteria for the M-1 Visa